Kishor1403/Movie-Recommendation-System/README.md

 - 🧹 **Data Cleaning & Preparation**
   Removed missing values, merged metadata with ratings data, extracted key features like genres, tags, and processed them for modeling.

-- 🧠 **Content-Based Filtering using Bag of Words**
+- 🧠 **Content-Based Filtering using TF-IDF**
-  Utilized the Bag of Words (BoW) model and cosine similarity to recommend movies based on shared textual features such as genres, keywords, and overviews.
+  Utilized the TF-IDF model and cosine similarity to recommend movies based on shared textual features such as genres, keywords, and overviews.

 - 🤖 **Neural Collaborative Filtering (NCF)**
   Implemented a deep learning-based recommendation model combining **Generalized Matrix Factorization (GMF)** and **Multi-Layer Perceptron (MLP)** to learn user-item interaction patterns.